What Is A Single Source Generic and How Does It Impact Drug Pricing?

 The pharmaceutical company that holds the drug patent has spent money on research and development, and it will need to spend even more money marketing it.

-What Is A Single Source Brand Generic?
+What Is A Single Source Brand Drug?

 A drug that is approved for sale by the FDA is known as a “single source brand drug.”
 Only the company that made this medication holds the patent and they then have the sole right to sell it to consumers.
 The manufacturer can, and likely will, charge a premium so the drug would be more expensive at this point in time than in the future.